CZ-NIC/knot-resolver/doc/build.rst

 Tests
 -----

 The following command runs all enabled tests.
-By default, only unit tests are enabled.
+By default, only unit tests are enabled (when ``cmocka`` is installed).

 .. code-block:: bash